microsoft/aed-go-learn-content/error-handling-logging/includes/01-errors.md

 # Error Handling
 While you're writing your programs, you need to consider the different ways your programs can fail and manage it.
-Your users don't need to see a stack trace error.
+Your users don't need to see a long and confusing stack trace error.
 It's better if they see meaningful information about what went wrong.
 As we've seen before, Go has built-in functions like `panic` and `recover` to manage exceptions (unexpected behavior) in your programs.
 But errors are known failures that your programs should be built to expect.

 Go's approach for error handling is simply a control-flow mechanism where only an `if` and `return` statement is needed.
 For instance, when you're calling a function to get information from an employee, you might want to know if the employee exists or not.
 Go's opinionated way for handling such expected error would be like this: